Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: SFDM Halo Density Profiles and their Coherence

 \subsection{Other Solitonic Core Properties: $\rho_c-r_c$ relation and dominant oscillation frequencies}

-The numerical results obtained by studying $g \neq 0$ isolated solitons \citep{Indjin2024}, including the SG analytical density profile \citep{Indjin:2025lqs} for their description, allows us to separate the soliton configuration from the total field of our halos and compare predictions for its size and oscillation frequency with corresponding measurements for the core embedded in our simulated halos.
+The previous subsection showed that the halo's core is mostly made up of the field's PO (condensate) mode, but with a small addition of above-the-PO modes, evident in $f_{_\mathrm{PO}}<1$.
+Distinct from the numerical PO mode analysis, the numerical results obtained by studying isolated solitons with $g \neq 0$ in \citep{Indjin2024} suggest that we can also use the SG analytical density profile \eqref{eq:superGauss} to separate out the soliton configuration from the total SFDM field of the halo, and compare theoretical predictions for isolated solitons with corresponding measurements for the core embedded in our simulated halos.

-In particular, we can measure the central density ($\rho_c$) and, independently, the inferred core size ($r_c$) can be determined via $\rho(r_c)=\rho_c/2$.
-The data points obtained from the numerical simulations are plotted in Fig.~\ref{fig:6}(a).
-The dashed line shows the prediction from Eqs.~\eqref{eq:rho_0_g} and \eqref{eq:radius_g} based on the SG fits of Eq.~\eqref{eq:superGauss}.
+In particular, we measure the central density ($\rho_c$) and, independently, the inferred core size ($r_c$) can be determined via $\rho(r_c)=\rho_c/2$.
+These data points obtained from the numerical simulations are plotted in Fig.~\ref{fig:6}~(a).
+The dashed line shows the prediction from Eqs.~\eqref{eq:rho_0_g} and \eqref{eq:radius_g} based on the SG fits of Eq.~\eqref{eq:superGauss} and the corresponding shape paraneters - see appendix~\ref{app:shape-params}.
 The oscillation frequency of the core can be extracted from the peak of the temporal Fourier transform of the evolution of the central density in time; this is shown by the data points in Fig.~\ref{fig:6}(b).
-The corresponding theoretical prediction obtained via \eqref{eq:gamma_freq} (dotted line) is also plotted.
+The corresponding theoretical prediction obtained via Eq.~\eqref{eq:gamma_freq} (dotted line), again using the shape parameters from the SG profile (see appendix \ref{sec:appendix-b}), is also plotted.

-The agreement between the numerically extracted $r_c-\rho_c$ and $\omega-\rho_c$ relations and the theoretical predictions, demonstrate that the cores in our numerical simulations are indeed well captured by the corresponding properties of isolated solitons, also validating the use of the SG profile \eqref{eq:superGauss} for describing the shape of interacting solitons.
+The agreement between the numerically extracted $r_c-\rho_c$ and $\omega-\rho_c$ relations and the theoretical predictions, demonstrate that the cores in our numerical simulations are indeed well captured by the corresponding properties of isolated solitons, as approximated by the SG profile, within the error bars.
+This validates the use of \eqref{eq:superGauss} for describing the cores (now incorporating both the PO mode and excitations in the central region) even within more extended halos.